-Once applied, treatment can appear to leave a slightly "oily" residue on painted surfaces and until the red tinting fades could initially be mistaken for a hydraulic oil leak.
+Once applied, treatment can appear to leave a slightly "oily" residue on painted surfaces.
+Until the red tinting fades it can be mistaken for a hydraulic oil leak.
 While the product is not harmful to painted surfaces, glass, plastic or rubber, it must be removed using standard steam-cleaning techniques.